heartever/SPMattack/README.md

 We lauched the attack on unmodified libgcrypt with the help of graphene-SGX.
 So you may need to compile graphene-SGX successfully to reproduce the attack.

+How to run the victim library with graphene-SGX
+---
-For example, you need to put SPM/libgcrypt into the folder: graphene/Libos/shim/test and follow the instructions of [graphene-sgx](https://github.com/oscarlab/graphene).
+Put SPM/libgcrypt into the folder: graphene/Libos/shim/test and follow the instructions of [graphene-sgx](https://github.com/oscarlab/graphene).
 Here is something that may help.

 * The victim source file is  SPMattack/libgcrypt-1.7.6/tests/eddsatest.c.
 * Generating sigstruct and the token (https://github.com/oscarlab/graphene/issues/32)